trevorhanus/tslint-config/README.md

 ## Using in a TS project

-make sure you have the peer dependencies
+make sure you have all the peer dependencies installed
 ```bash
 $ yarn add --dev typescript tslint
 ```